MagicFest London was, by anyone’s standards, the most unique event we’ve seen in the UK for quite some time.

 For more of Magic musings, follow me on Twitter @heyworstartist.

-Editor’s note – For more advice from Kirsty on how to be an awesome person, as well as an incite in how she helped make MagicFest a more welcoming place, read her previous article on how to be a good ally in the Magic Community.
+Editor’s note – For more advice from Kirsty on how to be an awesome person, as well as an insight into how she helped make MagicFest a more welcoming place, read her previous article on how to be a good ally in the Magic Community.